-Dental implants are currently the most natural method for replacing a tooth or for supporting teeth.
-Implants can be used in several different ways.
+Dental implants are currently the most natural method for replacing a tooth or supporting teeth and may be used in several ways.
 You can replace a single tooth with a single implant and a crown on top.
-You can put several implants in and place a bridge where you would have three or four teeth supported by two implants.
-You can also use dental implants to hold or lock down a denture, giving the dentures more strength and stability than with dental adhesives alone.
-It’s almost like having your own teeth back.
+You can put several implants in and place a bridge with three or four teeth supported by two implants.
+You can also use dental implants to hold or lock down a denture, giving the dentures more strength and stability than dental adhesives alone.
+It’s almost like having your teeth back.

-Dental Implants are meant to be a permanent tooth replacement.
-Although, in few circumstances, implants can fail, the success rate is 97%.
-With proper care and barring unforeseen circumstances, a dental implant can last a lifetime.
+Dental Implants permanent tooth replacements.
+Although in few circumstances, implants can fail, the success rate is very high.

 The dental implant itself is made out of a special type of titanium metal, and it is a hollow cylinder that is put down into the bone.
-You must allow approximately two to three months for healing, during which time the bone heals in against the implant locking it in place.
-After the healing process, a post will be put into the hollow part of the implant and then the crown or bridge goes on top.
+You must allow approximately two to three months for healing, during which time the bone heals against the implant, locking it in place.
+After the healing process, a post will be placed into the hollow part of the implant, and then the crown or bridge goes on top.

-Before a dental implant is surgically placed, Dr. Rhodes will take a series of three-dimensional x-rays to look at the area where the implant is going to be placed.
-This is to ensure that there is sufficient bone to support the implant.
-If there is not sufficient bone, grafting can be done to supplement the bone before the dental implant is surgically inserted into the mouth.
+Before a dental implant is surgically placed, Dr. Rhodes will take a series of three-dimensional x-rays to look at the area where the implant will be set to ensure that there is sufficient bone to support the implant.
+If there is insufficient bone, grafting can be done to supplement the bone before the dental implant is surgically inserted into the mouth.

-Dental implants are a comfortable long lasting solution to missing teeth.
-They are effective alternatives to bridges and dentures, but are longer-lasting, stronger, and feel and function more like natural teeth.
-In fact, dental implants are the most natural-looking replacement that dentists can offer for patients looking to address missing teeth.
+Dental implants are a comfortable, long-lasting solution to missing teeth.
+They are effective alternatives to bridges and dentures but are longer-lasting, stronger, and feel and function more like natural teeth.
+Dental implants are the most natural-looking replacement that dentists can offer for patients looking to address missing teeth.